cajohnst/YourAverageDigitalExistentialChautauqua/bits_and_schemes/zoom_ice_breakers.md

 Then the whining schoolboy, with his satchel
 And shining morning face, creeping like snail Unwillingly to school.
-Then he grows and grows, and His self-stature expands to six feet and ten inches.
+Then he grows and grows, and His stature increases to six feet and ten inches.
 He is audacious, cracking Zoom ice breakers with pointed Wit and charm.
 He becomes the lover,
 Sighing like furnace, with a woeful ballad